python/devguide/internals/garbage-collector.rst

 with the objective of completely destroying these objects.
 Roughly, the process follows these steps in order:

-1. Handle and clean weak references (if any).
-If an object that is in the unreachable set is going to be destroyed and has weak references with callbacks, these callbacks need to be honored.
-This process is **very** delicate as any error can cause objects that will be in an inconsistent state to be resurrected or reached by some Python functions invoked from the callbacks.
-In addition, weak references that also are part of the unreachable set (the object and its weak reference are in cycles that are unreachable) need to be cleaned immediately, without executing the callback.
-Otherwise it will be triggered later, when the ``tp_clear`` slot is called, causing havoc.
+1. Handle and clear weak references (if any).
+Weak references to unreachable objects are set to ``None``.
+If the weak reference has an associated callback, the callback is enqueued to be called once the clearing of weak references is finished.
+We only invoke callbacks for weak references that are themselves reachable.
+If both the weak reference and the pointed-to object are unreachable we do not execute the callback.
+   This is partly for historical reasons: the callback could resurrect an unreachable object and support for weak references predates support for object resurrection.
    Ignoring the weak reference's callback is fine because both the object and the weakref are going away, so it's legitimate to say the weak reference is going away first.

-2. If an object has legacy finalizers (``tp_del`` slot) move them to the ``gc.garbage`` list.
+2. If an object has legacy finalizers (``tp_del`` slot) move it to the ``gc.garbage`` list.
-3. Call the finalizers (``tp_finalize`` slot) and mark the objects as already finalized to avoid calling them twice if they resurrect or if other finalizers have removed the object first.
+3. Call the finalizers (``tp_finalize`` slot) and mark the objects as already finalized to avoid calling finalizers twice if the objects are resurrected or if other finalizers have removed the object first.
 4. Deal with resurrected objects.
 If some objects have been resurrected, the GC finds the new subset of objects that are still unreachable by running the cycle detection algorithm again and continues with them.